NJUPT-NYR/SOPT/docs/API.md

 **Comment**

 Show definite user's torrent seeding status.
+If request param is not set, then current user is shown.
 ### /api/user/auth/reset_password
 **Type**: POST